 Winston Mawdsley Graham OBE was an English novelist, best known for the series of historical novels about the Poldarks.
 Graham was born in Manchester in 1908, but moved to Perranporth, Cornwall when he was seventeen.
 His first novel, The House with the Stained Glass Windows was published in 1933.
 His first 'Poldark' novel, Ross Poldark, was published in 1945, and was followed by eleven further titles, the last of which, Bella Poldark, came out in 2002.
 The novels were set in Cornwall, especially in and around Perranporth, where Graham spent much of his life, and were made into a BBC television series in the 1970s.
-It was so successful that vicars moved or cancelled church services rather than try to hold them when Poldark was showing. "
+It was so successful that vicars moved or cancelled church services rather than try to hold them when Poldark was showing.
+The BBC started broadcasting another successful Poldark series in 2015, starring Aidan Turner and Eleanor Tomlinson. "

 Cornwall 1790.
 Ross Poldark faces the darkest hour of his life.
 Accused of wrecking two ships, he is to stand trial at the Bodmin Assizes.